Kraymer/pawnhub/docs/index.md

 <div class="term-container"> ♟ <span style="background-color: #005F00;"> 1 </span> 🏳    Danya      <span style="color: #005F00;">1. e4 e5 2.
 Nf3 Nc6 3. d4</span></span> <span style="color: #C4A000;">h6</span> 4. dxe5 g5 ...</div>

+So the longest green streak the better.
+Hitting a gold move early is a sign that you should add data to your repertoire etude to stay in the theory.
+Whereas red means you haven't memorized your repertoire lines.

 [^lichess-study]: cf https://lichess.org/study/search?q=repertoire for examples of studies used as repertoires